 In the first instance, communication with the school will be through the school office or the class teacher.
-Depending on the circumstances it may be appropriate for the Family Worker, Head Teacher or SENDCO to make contact to discuss aspects of your child's education and needs.
+Depending on the circumstances it may be appropriate for the SENCo/Family Worker or sometimes the Head Teacher to make contact to discuss aspects of your child's education and needs.

-For further information regarding special educational needs provision at Woodside School, please contact the school office, Mrs Matthews (Family Support Worker) or Mrs Jeavons (SENDCO).
+For further information regarding special educational needs provision at Soudley School, please contact the school office on 01594 822004 and speak to Mrs Jeavons (SENCo/FSW) or email senco@soudley.gloucs.sch.uk